We’re improving road safety and traffic flow in Bacchus Marsh with two major upgrades

 The project will build a second Murray River crossing, connecting the Murray Valley Highway and Warren Street at Echuca, with the Cobb Highway at Perricoota Road in Moama.

-The first stage of the project to upgrade the Murray Valley Highway and Warren Street intersection was completed in mid-2018.
+- Stage 1: Upgrade of the Murray Valley Highway and Warren Street intersection was completed in mid 2018.

-- Stage 3: New road bridge over the Campaspe and Murray rivers
+- Stage 3: Construction of new bridges over the Campaspe and Murray rivers is scheduled to commence in early 2020.

-A second crossing will strengthen the link between Echuca, Moama and the surrounding regions.
+This second crossing, which will strengthen the link between Echuca, Moama and the surrounding regions, is planned to be completed in late 2022.

 The Echuca-Moama Bridge Project is jointly funded by the Australian, Victorian and New South Wales governments.